 Butler has begun the transition to Canvas with the target of having all Colleges transitioned by Spring 2020.
-Implementation is occuring in phases with the goal of LAS, COPHS and JCA delivering courses in Canvas for Fall 2019 and LSB, CCOM and COE delivering courses in Canvas in Spring 2020.
-However, individual instructors may request to opt-in early.
-CAT strongly recommends that everyone new to Canvas, and especially early adopters, enroll and complete the Canvas 101 Self-Paced Course for Instructors.
+LAS, COPHS and JCA transitioned in the Fall 2019 semester.
+LSB, CCOM and COE are targeted to transition in the spring 2020 semester.
+CAT strongly recommends that everyone new to Canvas enroll and complete the Canvas 101 Self-Paced Course for Instructors.
 This online course consists of eight modules that cover the basics or using Canvas for instruction.
 Participants who complete the course module requirements will earn a completion certificate.

 For Faculty and Staff

 - Getting Started with Canvas - Instructor

 - Enroll in and complete Canvas 101 - self-paced instructor training

 - Canvas Basics Guide - Discover the essentials of Canvas

 - Request Canvas Sandbox site - Explore Canvas, first hand, by working in a practice course site